zarusz/SlimMessageBus/docs/provider_redis.md

 Then all 3 service instances will have the message copy delivered to the `SomeConsumer` (even the service instance that published the message in question).
 This is because each service instance is an independent subscriber (independent Redis client).

 > In redis pub/sub the published messages are not durable.
-At the time of publish only connected consumers will recieve the message.
-If any of your service instances comes online after the publish (had a downtime, was restarted) the previously publishied messages will not be delivered.
+At the time of publish only connected consumers will receive the message.
+If any of your service instances comes online after the publish (had a downtime, was restarted) the previously published messages will not be delivered.

 ### Queues